dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 In BSPWM, a world state is the combined state of all BSPWM components such as monitor info, desktop info and node info all represented in the form of a JSON structure.
-It can be used to add logic and functionalities on that data.
+It can be used to add logic and functionalities to that data.
 It can also be treated as a debugging mechanism.

 {{< admonition note "Why is dump state filled with unnecessary data?" >}}
 You can narrow down the information you want by piping `bspc wm -d` through